\\\ Recycle Duvets Helping Pets In Cold Weather

 Need Your Help

-You may not be a dog or pet owner and have never realised that this can be one of the best ways to recycle your old, clean, re-usable duvet, donating to your local pet shelter or pet charity shop.
+You may not be a dog, cat or pet owner and have never realised that recycling an old re-usable duvet is one of the best ways to help pet charities and local pet shelters to keep animals warm.

 Good, clean, undamaged duvets can have better homes to go to, recycling and disposing of duvets environmentally.